 In a world of digital sensors, even film photography seems like a niche indulgence.
 It’s something outdated, something for the enthusiasts.
-But if you think a 35mm camera is analogue, wait until you see the wet plate collodion wet plate process.
+But if you think a 35mm camera is analog, wait until you see the wet plate collodion wet plate process.

 With wet plate collodion photography, we have to go back to when photography was in its infancy.
 The earliest cameras didn’t have digital sensors.
 And you didn’t have rolls of film.
 Instead, the image is captured on a plate made of metal or glass.

 The term wet plate photography comes from the photographer covering the plate with a light-sensitive emulsion.
 In doing so, the photographer creates a photographic sensor that captures the image.